 • Recently moved to a new area and feel lonely because they feel that they don’t belong

-• Have recently suffered a loss such as the death of a loved one, a job, or relationship
+• Have recently suffered a loss such as the death of a loved one, a job, or a relationship

 • Little to no access to healthcare – medical or mental health

-• Has strong feelings thoughts, or cultural barriers that might initially inhibit their ability to ask for help
+• Has strong feelings, thoughts, or cultural barriers that might initially inhibit their ability to ask for help

 • Significant gain or loss of weight

-Two other risk factors that are worth mentioning.
+Two other risk factors are worth mentioning.
 Teens are more at risk for suicide.
 It’s the second leading cause of death for people aged 15-24.